xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/repositories.md

 ## Local versioning

 Below each package directory there can be one or more subfolders, named after the package versions.
 This is a requirement of the component framework: it must be possible for users to install multiple versions of a package and select which one to use for any given application.
 This has a number of advantages to users: most importantly it allows a single component repository to be shared between multiple users and multiple projects, as required; also it facilitates experiments, for example it is relatively easy to try out the latest version of some package and see if it makes any difference.
 There is a potential disadvantage in terms of disk space.
-However since XCDL packages generally consist of source code intended for small embedded systems, and given typical modern disk sizes, keeping a number of different versions of a package installed will usually be acceptable.
+However since xCDL packages generally consist of source code intended for small embedded systems, and given typical modern disk sizes, keeping a number of different versions of a package installed will usually be acceptable.
 The administration tool can be used to remove versions that are no longer required.

     Packages/ilg
     └── xyzw